-It is important to understand that lying, stealing and manipulation are classic symptoms of the addiction and an indication of the progression of the disorder.
-Just as one would not give money to a drug addict or someone with an alcohol problem, giving money to a problem gambler can be very risky.
-Helping a gambler with money is called a “bailout” and frequently escalates the gambling and often increases the consequences for an addiction spiraling out of control.
-Problem gamblers who seek professional counseling and enlist the help of support groups are most successful in their attempt at recovery.
+It is important to understand that lying, stealing and manipulation are classic symptoms of the substance use disorder and an indication of the progression of the disease.
+Just as one would not give money to someone with an alcohol disorder, giving money to a person with a gambling disorder can be very risky.
+Helping a person with a gambling disorder with money is called a “bailout” and frequently escalates the gambling and often increases the consequences for the disorder to spiral out of control.
+Persons with gambling disorders who seek professional counseling and enlist the help of support groups are most successful in their attempt at recovery.

 A family member’s signs of living with a compulsive gambler: